 There is no “better” way to put up a glass pool fence: it all depends on your particular needs and preferences.
 If you prefer a glass pool fan that integrates with your design a little better, you might want to consider a frameless installation.
 Without the metal post, the fence will integrate with your space better.

-If you are looking for a reliable installation and prefer the fence to be more visible, go framed!
+If you are looking for a reliable pool fence installation Brisbane and prefer the fence to be more visible, go framed!

 Your choice might not solely depend on personal preference.
 In certain situations, your options might be limited to a specific option.
 For instance, certain terrains or pool installations might restrict your particular choices.